Main Page Old Town Hall Stamford in the Gilded Age Seal of the City of Stamford Stamford Murals

 If you want to donate photos, postcards, or scans, please call for an appointment at (203) 329-1183,

-or e-mail to mjpastore@charter.net
+or e-mail us at adminstrator@stamfordhistory.org.

-Finding Your Photos:
+Finding Your Photos

-Also Available for Research:
+Also Available for Research

 The Stamford Historical Society houses several books containing photographs of Stamford.
 If you are looking for a picture of your house, you might try the survey done by Renee Kahn and Virginia Davis on significant architecture in Stamford, and our Historic House Survey on homes before 1820.

 There are three photo books by Carl Lobozza, Pictures from the Past, Journey through Time, and the Changing Face of Stamford.
 A newer publication is Images of Stamford.
 Browsing these books might reveal the image you are looking for.
-These books may be found in the Research Library.
+These books may be found in the Marcus Research Library.

-To Obtain Images from the Collection:
+To Obtain Images from the Collection

-The Ronald Marcus Library is open Tuesday through Saturday from Noon until 4 PM.
+The Marcus Resarch Library is open Tuesday through Saturday from Noon until 4 PM.
+For the Photo Archive, please call for an appointment, or e-mail to administrator@stamfordhistory.org.

 Visit our Blog